Penelopeep/What_is_that/README.md

 4. (Known issue) Make sure your game was the first startup after start bypass mode.
 If it report decrypt data failed, please logout then completely quit the game and restart to re-login

-+ Make sure you have installed gcc and g++ on your system and added them to your PATH
++ Make sure you have installed gcc and g++ on your system and added them to your PATH (just install mingw)

 ## Fiddler Script
 ```cs